cryptum-official/cryptum-sdk/README.md

 5. Push the branch (`git push origin feature/amazing-feature`)
 6. Open a Pull Request

+### If my Pull request need ?

+In order for us to accept your PR, you need to adhere to the following standards.

+1. Create using the code pattern currently used in cryptum-sk
+2. Test your update and show artifacts in PR.

+It's all 🤷🏻‍♂️
 ## License

 Distributed under the MIT license.
 See `LICENSE` for more information.